the mentors and their students,

-With a sigh, the black Gem extended her hand and pulled the blond to his feet.
+With a sigh, the black Gem extended her hand and pulled the blonde to her feet.

 “How do you do that anyway?”

 “Do what, drop you?
-I just tilt my arms like this,” she said, raising her arms and letting them fall, “and then gravity does the rest.”
+I just tilt my arms like this,” said the darker Gem, raising her arms and letting them fall, “and then gravity does the rest.”

 “I meant, how come you’re always holding me when we de-fuse?”